Last Update: 12/1/2018

 Comments: Hi Ken, I have seen pictures of Dan´s crossmember and it will work beautifully.
 I suggest getting one.
 It will simplify your job a lot.
 Jose

 PIC’d below is my 1st Generation Tranny bracket for a T5 in my Alpine that came from Rootes with an Automatic Borg Warner BW35.
-I have since improved upon my Brackets by utilizing a laser cut then molding & forming them in one piece by a hydraulic press.
-(See the three bolt pattern for an automatic Alpine).
+The three bolt pattern is for an automatic Alpine.
+Later BW35 bracket are laser cut and formed as one piece similar to the 4 speed Alpine style.

 All of my Transmission brackets for BW35 Alpines will be three bolt pattern.
 Likewise, all Brackets for the Standard/Manual 4 speed Alpines bolt pattern will have four.